 A pest control professional who follows Integrated Pest Management (IPM) protocols can cost-effectively remove the infestation and, more importantly, minimize the chances of a subsequent re-infestation.
 Nonchemical techniques, such as exclusion and habitat modification, that are combined with strategic applications is the most effective way to rid a home of carpenter ants.

 The particular treatments vary depending on the nature and severity of the infestation.
 A full application consists of applications to wall voids as well as a perimeter spray.
 A spot treatment may be used for a new or localized infestation.
 Satellite nests must be eliminated as well because the workers can survive even if their parent colony is destroyed.
 Dusts are effective for wall voids.
 Baits can be an effective carpenter ants control measure for carpenter ants because of the ants’ food-sharing behaviors.
 Other controls must be implemented as well.

 Damage repair due to carpenter ants includes removing moisture damage by providing proper ventilation, installing effective vapor barriers, and repair broken or leaky pipes and gutters, replacing seriously damaged wood, caulking or sealing all potential entry points, trimming away vegetation that is surrounding the house including tree branches, shrubs, and vines, removing buried wood such as tree stumps.
 Grinding stumps isn’t enough.
 If the wood is not removed, you are giving the ants a perfect nesting environment.

 If you suspect a carpenter ant infestation in your home, call the pest control specialists at Cowleys Pest Services.
 They'll inspect the problem at hand and provide you with long-term solutions.
-Cowleys Pest Services proudly serves homeowners in Mercer, Ocean, Monmouth, Middlesex County, including Toms River, Edison, Brick, Trenton and the surrounding area.
+Cowleys Pest Services proudly serves homeowners in Mercer, Ocean, Monmouth, Middlesex County, including Woodbridge, Edison, Lakewood and the surrounding area.